Joseph Patrick Lynch: Priesthood

-Lynch was ordained to the priesthood for the Diocese of Dallas on June 9, 1900.
-After his ordination, Lynch then served as a curate at Sacred Heart Cathedral Parish in Dallas, Texas.
-In 1902, he became pastor of St. Stephen's Parish in Weatherford.
+Lynch was ordained to the priesthood in Baltimore by Archbishop George Thomas Montgomeryfor the Diocese of Dallas on June 9, 1900.
+After his ordination, the diocese assigned Lynch as a curate at Sacred Heart Cathedral Parish in Dallas, Texas.
+In 1902, he was assigned as pastor of St. Stephen's Parish in Weatherford.
 Texas.
 He erected churches in Weatherford and in Handley, Texas.
 The next year, Lynch was named the founding pastor of St. Edward's Parish at Dallas.
 He there established a church, rectory, and parochial school at St. Edward's In June 1910, Lynch was appointed vicar general of the diocese.
 Later that year, he became apostolic administrator of the diocese following the death of Bishop Dunne.

 Bishop of Dallas

-On June 8, 1911, Lynch was appointed the third bishop of the Diocese of Dallas by Pope Pius X. He received his episcopal consecration on July 12, 1911, from Archbishop James Blenk, with Bishops Nicolaus Gallagher and John Morris serving as co-consecrators, at Sacred Heart Cathedral.
-At age 38 he was one of the youngest members of the American hierarchy.
+On June 8, 1911, Lynch was appointed the third bishop of Dallas by Pope Pius X. He received his episcopal consecration on July 12, 1911, from Archbishop James Blenk, with Bishops Nicolaus Gallagher and John Morris serving as co-consecrators, at Sacred Heart Cathedral.
+At age 38, Lynch was one of the youngest members of the American hierarchy.

-Following the Mexican Revolution, Lynch became an advocate on behalf of Mexican refugees displaced to Dallas.
+During the Mexican Revolution of 1910 to 1920, Lynch became an advocate on behalf of Mexican refugees displaced to Dallas.
 He also erected a mission church for Mexican Americans in 1915.
-Known as the "Lion of Texas," Lynch was a widely regarded orator and delivered the main addresses at the bicentennial of San Antonio (1931), the centennial of the Battle of the Alamo (1936), and the installations of several bishops throughout the country.
+Known as the "Lion of Texas", Lynch was a widely regarded orator and delivered the main addresses at the bicentennial of San Antonio (1931), the centennial of the 1836 Battle of the Alamo (1936), and the installations of several bishops throughout the country.
 He was named an assistant at the pontifical throne on May 13, 1936.

-During his tenure as bishop, Lynch ordained over 100 priests and established 150 churches, the majority of which were built in places that had never had a church at all.
+During his tenure as bishop, Lynch ordained over 100 priests and established 150 churches, the majority of which were the first Catholic churches in their communities.
 He built a segregated church for African American Catholics at Fort Worth in 1929.
 He also founded more than 200 religious and charitable institutions.
-During his episcopacy the Catholic population increased from 20,000 to 125,000, which necessitated the erection of the Dioceses of El Paso (1914), Amarillo (1926), and Austin (1953).
+During his episcopacy the Catholic population in the diocese increased from 20,000 to 125,000, which resulted in the Vatican erecting Dioceses of El Paso (1914), Amarillo (1926), and Austin (1953).